annabehling/functional_enrichment/README.md

 mapply(FUN = common_terms, allo_f_hebi_david, hh_f_hebi_david, allo_p_hebi_david, hh_p_hebi_david, allo_a_hebi_david, hh_a_hebi_david, SIMPLIFY = FALSE)
 ```

-## Usage - topGO functional enrichment analysis
+## topGO functional enrichment analysis and processing

-To run the functions found in the file `topGO_functions.R`, you will need ...
+To run the functions found in the file `topGO_functions.R`, you will need a list of background genes with GO annotations, in **gene2GO** format.
+This means that every gene is present in the list, with zero, one or many GO IDs annotated to each gene.

+You will also need a dataframe with at least two columns; one containing gene IDs (that match the gene2GO list IDs) and one containing the expression category classification for each gene.
+More information on how this dataframe can be made from raw read count data can be found at [this repository](https://github.com/annabehling/DEA_and_fit "github.com/annabehling/DEA_and_fit").